ASethi77/esp8266-template/README.md

 ![image](https://github.com/ASethi77/esp8266-template/assets/7550606/1c52cda9-3d26-4198-929d-6ae0f85391ef)

 From there you can use your cmake preset to configure and build, and the template will handle pulling down and building the FreeRTOS sdk for you.
-No shitty python scripts, no editing your environment variables manually... just pure bliss.
+No shitty python scripts, no MSYS2 junk, no editing your environment variables manually... just pure bliss.